 What are the Color Varieties of Bantam Chicken Breeds?

-For anyone who loves chicken keeping, there is no doubt that bantams could be a vibrant part of the flock.
+For anyone who loves keeping chickens, there is no doubt that bantams could be a vibrant part of the flock.
 But why would you want a tiny bird in your coop?
 Because bantams are available in a striking range of feather patterns, giving them a beautiful and unique look.

-Along with their gorgeous plumage comes their dapper yet sweet personalities, with some even making great house pets!
+Along with their gorgeous plumage comes their dapper yet sweet temperament, with some even making great house pets!

 A Variety for Everyone